-GS 314 ~ Global History: The Past 5000 Years ~ 4 credits
+GS 314 ~ Global History: Ancient to Early Modern ~ 4 credits

 Examines the past 5000 years of history from a global perspective.
 Adopts a comparative, historical, and global perspective of ancient to early modern societies.
-Designed for students who need preparation in the "Ancient to Early Modern" sections of World History described in the History/Social Science Content Standards for K-12.
+Designed for students who need preparation in the "Ancient to Early Modern" sections of World History described in the History/Social Science Content Standards for K-12, but offered as an elective for Global Studies majors

-GS 315 ~ Global History ~ 4 credits
+GS 315 ~ Global History: Modern to Current ~ 4 credits

-Examines the history of the twentieth century from a global perspective.
-It focuses on a broad range of global economic, political, technological, social and environmental concerns and events of the past 100 years.
-The twentieth century is also known as the "American Century" and reasons for this will be examined.
-Required as a follow up to the Major ProSeminar for Majors.
+Examines the late modern to current history of the 21st century from a global perspective.
+Focuses on a broad range of global economic, political, technological, social, and environmental concerns and events of the past 100 years.
+The 20th century is also known as the "American Century" and reasons for this will be examined.
+Required as a follow up to the Major ProSeminar for Global Studies majors.